Example surveys¶

 We can explore relationships between survey responses and the contexts or conditions under which a survey was "administered".
 For example, do responses vary depending on whether the questions asked in an anonymous paper or online survey, by a researcher or in a focus group composed of diverse or similar individuals?

-by adding context about the survey administration to the question text and/or agent traits:
+This can be explored in edsl by adding context about the survey administration to the question text and/or agent traits:

 Do you exercise every day?
 (You are being asked this question in a focus group of peers.)